Johannes Schober: First government

 The main problems facing Schober's cabinet were Austria's galloping inflation and the country's unresolved relationship with Czechoslovakia.
 Austria depended on its neighbor to the north for food and coal – food and coal it was increasingly unable to afford.
 Austria needed credit, not just for essential consumables but also in order to restructure.
 No loans would be forthcoming, however, as long as the Allies could not be thoroughly certain that Austria would obey the provisions of the Treaty of Saint-Germain.
 Prague was still worried about a possible Austrian attempt to join Germany and also about a possible Austrian attempt to restore the Habsburgs to power; amicable relations with Czechoslovakia would go a long way towards reassuring Austria's potential creditors.

-On 16 December Chancellor Schober and President Michael Hainisch signed the Treaty of Lana, promising to honor the Treaty of Saint-Germain, to refrain from interfering in Czechoslovak internal affairs, and to remain neutral in the event on an attack on Czechoslovakia by a third party.
+On 16 December 1921, Chancellor Schober and President Michael Hainisch signed the Treaty of Lana, promising to honor the Treaty of Saint-Germain, to refrain from interfering in Czechoslovak internal affairs, and to remain neutral in the event of an attack on Czechoslovakia by a third party.
 Their counterparts, Tomáš Masaryk and Edvard Beneš, made equivalent promises in return.
 They also promised to put in a good word for Austria in London and Paris and, in fact, committed to a generous loan themselves.
 From the point of view of Schober, the treaty was a great success.
 Austria had given away nothing that had not long been lost already, and the symbolic gesture had been handsomely rewarded.
 From the point of view of the People's Party, the treaty was tantamount to treason.
 Austria had further reduced its chances of ever joining Germany and had sold out the Sudeten Germans to boot.